 - 1. Check buildbot to make sure all supported platforms are green (wait for pending builds if necessary). - 2.
-If a previously supported platform does not currently have a buildbot, move from supported platforms to "expected to work" in INSTALL.
-(Pending #1305) - 3.
+If a previously supported platform does not currently have a buildbot, move from supported platforms to "expected to work" in INSTALL.rst. - 3.
 In your Git-SVN-enabled Git repo, fetch and check out the new release branch. - 4.
 Run ./bin/admin/change-versions --prerelease - 5.
 Commit the changes made by change-versions - 6.
 Run ./bin/admin/build-news . - 7.
 Commit the changes made by build-news this automatically removes the NEWS topfiles (see #4315) - 8.
-Bump copyright dates in LICENSE, twisted/copyright.py, and README if required - 9. git svn dcommit --dry to make sure everything looks fine, and then git svn dcommit to push up the changes. - 10.
-Run python setup.py sdist -d /tmp/twisted-release to build the tarballs. - 11.
+Bump copyright dates in LICENSE, twisted/copyright.py, and README.rst if required - 9.
+Push the changes up to GitHub. - 10.
+Run python setup.py sdist --formats=bztar -d /tmp/twisted-release to build the tarballs. - 11.
 Copy NEWS to /tmp/twisted-release/ as NEWS.txt for people to view without having to download the tarballs. (e.g. cp NEWS /tmp/twisted-release/NEWS.txt) - 12.
 Upload the tarballs to twistedmatrix.com/Releases/pre/\$RELEASE (see #4353) - You can use rsync --rsh=ssh --partial --progress -av /tmp/twisted-release/t-web@dornkirk.twistedmatrix.com:/srv/t-web/data/releases/pre/<RELEASE>/ to do this. - 13.
 Write the pre-release announcement - Read through the NEWS file and summarize the interesting changes for the release - Get someone else to look over the announcement before doing it - 14.
 Announce the pre-release on - the twisted-python mailing list - on IRC in the #twisted topic - in a blog post, ideally labs.twistedmatrix.com